red-gate/MicroLibraries/Source/ULibs.Win32/README.md

 ﻿Contains various Win32 imports.
-We typically use [PInvoke.net](https://pinvoke.net) to grab Win32 exports as needed, but this can result in the same structure being used in multiple places.
-The point of this library is to remove this duplication.
+We typically use [PInvoke.net](https://pinvoke.net) to grab Win32 exports as needed, but this helps us share the source without textual duplication.